fetchai/agents-aea/docs/cli-vs-programmatic-aeas.md

-The AEA framework enables us to create agents either from the cli tool or programmatically.
+The AEA framework enables us to create agents either from the CLI tool or programmatically.

 The following demo demonstrates an interaction between two AEAs.

-The provider of weather data (cli based).
+The provider of weather data (managed with the CLI).
-The buyer of weather data (programmatic based).
+The buyer of weather data (managed programmatically).

 ## Preparation instructions